pariseclipse/skinanalysis/README.md

 ## ⚠️ Disclaimer

-This tool is for fun and educational purposes only and should not replace professional personal color consulting.
+This tool is for fun and educational purposes only and should not replace professional personal colour consulting.
 Accuracy may vary depending on lighting and image quality.

 ---